Peach blossoms in April |

 April 15 – Tax day (IRS filing of income taxes due) in the U.S.

 April 15, 1912 – The "unsinkable ship," the RMS Titanic, goes down in the Atlantic Ocean after colliding with an iceberg.
+Only 705 people were rescued from over 2,200 passengers on board.

 April 15, 1947 – Jackie Robinson becomes the first African-American major league baseball player.